-Nucleating agents and polymer clarifiers are specialty additives that control the crystallization process in semi-crystalline polymers, primarily polypropylene and polyethylene.
-By providing nucleation sites for crystal formation, they improve the physical and optical properties of the finished plastic product.
+Nucleating agents and polymer clarifiers are specialty additives that control the crystallization process in semi-crystalline polymers, primarily polypropylene (PP) and polyethylene (PE).
+By providing nucleation sites for crystal formation during the cooling phase of polymer processing, they improve the physical and optical properties of the finished plastic product in ways that directly affect manufacturing efficiency, product performance, and end-use applications.

 What nucleating agents do

-When a semi-crystalline polymer cools from its melt state, crystals form around natural nucleation sites, impurities, catalyst residues, or other heterogeneities in the polymer.
-This natural crystallization is slow, uncontrolled, and produces large, irregular crystal structures (spherulites) that scatter light and limit the material's mechanical properties.
+When a semi-crystalline polymer cools from its melt state, crystals form around natural nucleation sites: impurities, catalyst residues, or other heterogeneities in the polymer.
+This natural crystallization is slow, uncontrolled, and produces large spherulitic crystal structures that scatter light and limit the material's mechanical properties.

 What polymer clarifiers do